Fresh Peach Ice Cream

 It’s peach season here in central PA and this recipe looked like a winner.
 Well, it’s MORE than a winner, maybe the best of all time!!!
 I followed the directions exactly and hello peaches and cream!
 A smooth and creamy delight!
 One warning though, the recipe makes 3 full quarts of liquid, so I had to run 2 batches in my 1 1/2 quart Cuisinart, the 2nd batch came out a little softer than normal but a few hours in the freezer should fix that.
 Get your peaches and make this recipe NOW!!

 - No overnight chilling was needed, just mix and pour into the ice cream maker.

 - It took a few hours in the freezer to become firmer than soft serve, but it was worth the wait.
 I was on cloud nine sampling what was left on my machine’s paddle.

-- As larger piece of fruit can get icy when frozen, I’d recommend a good mashing of the diced fruit.
+- Since any larger pieces of fruit can get icy when frozen, I recommend a good mashing of the diced fruit.

-- Nick and I doubled up our peach intake by having our scoops of fresh peach ice cream over Peach Crisp.
+- My son, Nick, and I doubled up our peach intake by having our scoops of fresh peach ice cream over Peach Crisp.
 Fruit is healthy, right???

 - Fresh Peach Clafoutis

 - Brown Butter Peach Scones